Large data existence of global-in-time strong solutions to the incompressible Navier-Stokes equations in high space dimensions: Introduction

 \end{theorem}

 A result of \cite{OP} asserts that a local (in-time) strong solution to \eqref{ns1}-\eqref{ns3} does exist under \eqref{ns31}.
-Since our constant $c$ does not depend on $T$, our theorem asserts that a local (in-time) strong solution never develops singularity.
+Since the upper bound in \eqref{ns24} does not depend on $T$, our theorem asserts that a local (in-time) strong solution never develops singularity.
 As a result, it can be extended for all time.
 This yields a positive answer to the Navier-Stokes millennium problem.

 The so-called global in time existence of a strong solution to \eqref{ns1}-\eqref{ns3} has been one of the most outstanding problems in partial differential equations \cite{F}, and many papers have been dedicated to the subject.
 Existing results can be classified into two categories.
 In the first category, one establishes the global existence by imposing some type of smallness assumptions on the initial velocity $v^{(0)}$, or the largeness of the viscosity $\nu$, or their combinations.
 This began with the work of Leray \cite{L}, who showed the global result by assuming